 - NAASC is committed to promoting a global plant sciences community that reflects the true diversity of all its members.

-- This list is intended to highlight the diversity within the global plant science community.
+- This list (and database) is intended to highlight the diversity within the global plant science community.

 - We hope to increase diversity and inclusion by making it easy to expand invitations past one’s personal networks.

 How to Join and Use DiversifyPlantSci:

 - Nominate yourself if you are a plant scientist who: identifies as a woman; identifies as LGBTQIA+; has a disability; and/or is a member of an under-represented ethnic or racial group (As defined by the US National Science Foundation: Women, persons with disabilities, and three racial and ethnic groups—blacks, Hispanics, and American Indians or Alaska Natives—are underrepresented in US STEM; we also include Filipino. https://www.nsf.gov/statistics/2017/nsf17310/digest/introduction/)

 - You may also self-nominate if you otherwise belong to an underrepresented or minoritized group in academia (by your definition).

 - You may include in the database and entry form any other unlisted identities that you wish to, that represent the unique you.

 - Please do not nominate others, we allow self-registration only.

 - However we strongly encourage you to forward the form to others that you know and invite them to consider signing up for inclusion.